- 6061-T6 Aluminum.

 Fastening: B&B sailtrack is pre-drilled and countersunk for 5/32 countersunk head rivets.
 We supply and recommend the use of stainless steel rivets for our sailtrack.
 Stainless rivets should always be used when riveting aluminum in marine environments.
-As shown above, a small bushing is needed to extend the tip on a standard rivet gun in order to reach the rivet head due to the depth of the track.
-This can easily be made from a mild steel bolt on a drill press or in a pinch, a few #6 nuts can be stacked to act as a bushing.
+As shown above, a small spacer is needed to extend the tip on a standard rivet gun in order to reach the rivet head due to the depth of the track.
+You can buy one from us or make one from a mild steel bolt on a drill press or in a pinch, a few #6 nuts can be stacked to act as a bushing.

 For wooden masts, #8 screws can be used but will require a larger countersink in order for the screw to fit flush.
 A regular countersink can be ground down on a drill press with an angle grinder such that it fits between the sides of the track.
 Click here for an album of pictures showing our shop-made countersink which was used in testing.